cljsinfo/cljs.info/md/faq.md

 resulting in programs that have similar structure (and similar bugs and problems) despite being written in a "different language".

-## When is JavaScript a better choice than ClojureScript?
+### %why-not-clojurescript% When is JavaScript a better choice than ClojureScript?

 Sometimes the inverse of a question can provide insight to the original (TODO: link to original here).
 There are some cases where JavaScript might prove to be